SubjectNerd-Unity/ReorderableInspector/README.md

 ![Sortable Array](./Docs/sortable-array.png)

-This is an inspector enhancement that gives you nicer inspector features without having to write additional code.
-Easily rearrange arrays, add buttons for utility functions, and and edit linked `ScriptableObjects` right in the same inspector.
+This is an editor enhancement that gives you nicer inspector features without having to write additional code.
+Easily rearrange arrays, add buttons for utility functions, and and edit linked `ScriptableObjects` right in your GameObject's inspector.

 ## Installation